 FUNCTIONAL STRENGTH TRAINING BENEFITS

-Having experienced physical challenges himself, Wally offers heartfelt insights into each program.
-He focuses on helping you rebuild strength, regain confidence, and progress safely at your own pace.
-His firsthand experience shapes a coaching style that values patience, sensible progression, and respecting each person's starting point.
+Having faced physical challenges, Wally shares heartfelt insights into each program, focusing on rebuilding strength, restoring confidence, and progressing safely at your own pace.
+His experience guides a coaching style that emphasizes patience, sensible progress, and respecting individual starting points.

 All programs operate under the leadership of owner and head trainer Wally Baskovich, whose five decades of practical exercise experience and professional personal training career since 2011 set the standard for the studio and its coaching team.